cbg-ethz/bmi/docs/contributing.md

 **Don't:**

   - Don't include license information.
-This project is MIT licensed and by submitting your pull request you implicitly and irrevocably agree to use this.
+This project uses the MIT license.
+By submitting your pull request you implicitly and irrevocably agree to using this license.
   - Don't implement too many ideas in a single pull request.
 Multiple features should be implemented in separate pull requests.